 If you use the Tor network while connected to a VPN, it will give you an extra degree of anonymity, because the VPN solves the major issue of compromised or malicious TOR relays.
 For more info, check our tips for using VPNs, and our general article on Online Privacy.

-These are our recommendations for the Best Anonymous VPN For 2013:
+These are our recommendations for the Best Anonymous VPN:

 Private Internet Access